manpreet-singh/Atlas/docs/README.md

 ## Overview

-The Atlas Robot is a small Custom robot designed and built for educational proposes.
+The Atlas Robot is a small custom robot designed and built for educational proposes.
 The Atlas Robot features custom designed Electrical and Mechcanical Hardware featuring 3D printing technology and Embedded systems design.
-The purpose of this project is to bring together Mechcanical, Electrical, and Software design for my Undergrad Capstone project, but it has since morphed into a single project that soaks up more of my as the project timeline expands eponentially.
+The original purpose of this project was to bring together Mechcanical, Electrical, and Software design for my Undergrad Capstone project, but it has since morphed into a single project focusing on Embedded systems design that soaks up more of my time as the project timeline expands exponentially.

 ---